 Did you ever hear the riddle about the boy whose father was a famous surgeon?
-The child grew up fine and strong, but when he was 15-years-old, he and his father had a car accident.
+The child grew up fine and strong, but when he was 15-years-old, he and his father got into a car accident.
 By chance, they were taken to different hospitals.
-The boy’s critical condition required immediate surgery.
-When the surgeon was called, the doctor said, “I can’t operate on him — he’s my son.”
+The boy’s critical condition required immediate treatment.
+The emergency surgeon said, “I can’t operate on him.
+He’s my son.”
 (Hospital rules prohibited physicians from operating on members of their own family.)
-The mystery to explain is: who was the doctor?
+The mystery is: who was the doctor?

 Give up?
-Of course, the surgeon was his mother, and that is why she could not treat her child.
+The surgeon was his mother, so she could not treat her child.
 If you took more than ten seconds to answer the riddle, you probably should admit that you’re struggling with gender stereotypes.
 Don’t worry.
-Women do not typically think of surgeons as female, either.
-That’s because in most countries, they’re not.
-High-level medical specialists, hospital administrators and ministers of health are — on the average — male.
-Nurses, lab technicians and medical secretaries, on the other hand, are mostly women.
-This gender hierarchy in health reflects a general trend in other science education such as engineering, environmental sciences, physics and mathematics.
-The same is also true in the multi billion-dollar health industry where women work mostly in the lower paying jobs.
+Women do not typically think of surgeons as female either.
+In most countries, they’re not.
+High-level medical specialists, hospital administrators, and ministers of health are male on the average.
+On the other hand, nurses, lab technicians, and medical secretaries are mostly women.
+This gender hierarchy in healthcare reflects a general trend in the sciences, such as engineering, environmental sciences, physics, and mathematics.
+The same holds true in the multibillion-dollar health industry, where women work mostly in the lower paying jobs.

-The UN Commission on the Status of Women has recommended that governments take stronger measures to end the gender gap in science and technology education.
-But this will take considerable effort because we must undo centuries of male bias.
-For example, Britain’s elite Royal Society established in 1662 did not admit women until 1945.
-Unequal access to education, cultural biases against science and technology careers for girls and other lifelong limitations have meant that fewer women reach the top of their scientific fields.
-By the 21st century only 16 women were awarded Nobel Prizes in sciences and medicine compared to more than 200 men.
+The UN Commission on the Status of Women recommends that governments take stronger measures to end the gender gap in science and technology education.
+However, this will take considerable effort because it takes centuries to undo male biases.
+For example, Britain’s elite Royal Society did not admit women until 1945.
+Unequal access to education, cultural biases against science and technology careers for girls, and other lifelong limitations have contributed to fewer women at the top of their scientific fields.
+By 2020, only 23 women have been awarded Nobel Prizes in the sciences and medicine compared to 599 men.

-Besides the influence of UN and government policies, changes in men’s attitudes can make a difference.
-In Sweden, the women’s movement has stimulated a men’s movement for gender equality.
-This is certainly an interesting trend that merits more attention.
-Women who have achieved recognition in science and technology can also influence a generation of young men to give gender equality for women and girls a chance.
-You see, boys need women as role models, too.
+In addition to the influence of UN and government policies, changes in men’s attitudes can make a difference.
+In Sweden, the women’s movement has inspired a men’s movement for gender equality—an interesting trend that merits more attention.
+Women who have achieved recognition in the sciences and technology can also influence a generation of young men to give gender equality for women and girls a chance.
+Boys need women as role models too.